VEHICLE BUYER'S GUIDE

 What are the most common Ridgeline problems?+

-The most frequently reported Honda Ridgeline issues involve: AIR BAGS, ELECTRICAL SYSTEM, ENGINE, EXTERIOR LIGHTING.
+The most frequently reported Honda Ridgeline issues involve: ELECTRICAL SYSTEM, AIR BAGS, ENGINE, UNKNOWN OR OTHER.
 These are aggregated across all model years from NHTSA owner complaint filings.
 Frequency of complaints does not necessarily indicate severity.

 Deep-Dive Research